 Signs You Are Over-Diversifying

 Over-diversification is not something that happens overnight.
 It sneaks up on you over time.
 In most instances, it is a result of collecting assets which you never sell or trade.
-If this sounds like you, here are four signs that you might be over-diversifying.
+If this sounds like you, it may be time to re-evaluate your portfolio and reallocate resources.
+Here are four signs that you might be over-diversifying.

 1. Having Too Many Similar Funds

 One of the first signs is when you have too many similar investments.
 Even though you may have purchased them through different brokerages, you may have overlapping shares if you bought stock in similar funds.
-In fact, there is no more diversification in your portfolio than if you held a single mutual fund of ETF.
+In fact, when you buy into several funds with similar shares, there is no more diversification in your portfolio than if you held a single mutual fund of ETF.

 To avoid over-diversification, you should choose different types of funds that have a wider range of offerings.
 If you own too many stocks in the same sector or have similar correlations, discuss ways to focus your strategy with your financial advisor.